roxanneprajapati-ops/mse800_activities/W3-A5/README.md

 ## Project Overview

-This project is an OOP-based clinic management system,developed with Python and SQLite, designed to handle patient records, doctor information, and appointment scheduling.
+This project is an OOP-based clinic management system,developed with Python and SQLite, designed to manage patient records, doctor information, and appointment scheduling.

 The project supports:
 * Listing all patients aged over 65 (senior patients)